-As at 31 December 2017, the Group has non-cancellable operating lease commitments of A\$0.682 million, as disclosed in Note 27.
-A preliminary assessment indicates that these arrangements will meet the definition of a lease under AASB 16, and hence the Group will recognise a right-of-use asset and a corresponding liability in respect of all these leases unless they qualify for low value or short-term leases upon the application of AASB 16.
-The new requirement to recognise a right-of-use asset and a related lease liability is not expected to have significant impact on the amounts recognised in the financial report.
+As at 31 December 2018, the Group has non-cancellable operating lease commitments of A\$3.716 million, as disclosed in Note 26.
+A preliminary assessment indicates that A\$3.656 million relates to leases other than short-term leases and leases of low-value assets, and hence the Group will recognise a right-of-use asset and a corresponding lease liability of A\$0.623 million.